ayush03b/DVA-C02/README.md

     * DAX = in-memory cache, microsecond reads
     * DynamoDB Streams : Triggers on item-level changes (used w/ Lambda)
     * Global Tables for multi-region sync
-    * so lsi is querying for info from partion key and sort but gsi is query for info from other attributes
+    * lsi is querying for info from partion key and sort but gsi is query for info from other attributes
+    * Transactions
+	* Supports ACID transactions
+	* Use TransactWriteItems and TransactGetItems
+	* Max 25 operations per transaction
+    * TTL (Time to Live)
+	* Automatically deletes items past a certain timestamp
+	* Doesn’t delete immediately — eventually consistent
+	* Good for expiring session data, temp data
+    * What is UnprocessedKeys?
+	* When you use BatchGetItem or BatchWriteItem, DynamoDB may not process all requested items in a single request due to:
+		* Throttling (hitting RCU/WCU limits)
+		* Item size limits or request limits
+		* Temporary internal issues
+	* Those unprocessed items are returned in the UnprocessedKeys response object.
+ 	* Retry strategy : Use exponential backoff + jitter(randomized delay)

 * Amazon ElastiCache : fully managed in-memory data store
     * Redis  → caching + pub/sub + leaderboard + session store